nyanginator/wrtbwmon-remixed/README.md

 The `[not in use]` numbers were originally used to specify peak/offpeak data in the old `wrtbwmon` and are not used by `wrtbwmon-remixed`.

-If you need to modify numbers for daily/monthly/yearly usage, you will need to look in the `/tmp/reports/` directory.
-Grand total numbers are stored in `daily.db`, `monthly.db`, and `yearly.db`.
+If you need to modify numbers for daily/weekly/monthly/yearly usage, you will need to look in the `/tmp/reports/` directory.
+Grand total numbers are stored in `daily.db`, `weekly.db`, `monthly.db`, and `yearly.db`.
 Individual devices' numbers are stored in similarly named files prefixed with `[MAC address]_`.
 The format is:

 ```
 [Unix time of Last Update],[kB downloaded],[kB uploaded],[not in use],[not in use]